MONKEY BUSINESS TEAM

 Founding Editor

-MOTOYUKI SHIBATA translates American literature and runs the Japanese literary journal MONKEY.
-He has translated Paul Auster, Rebecca Brown, Stuart Dybek, Steve Erickson, Brian Evenson, Laird Hunt, Kelly Link, Steven Millhauser, Richard Powers, and Charles Simic, among others.
-His translation of Mark Twain’s Adventures of Huckleberry Finn was a bestseller in Japan in 2018.
-His recent translations include Eric McCormack’s Cloud and Jonathan Swift’s Gulliver’s Travels.
+MOTOYUKI SHIBATA translates American literature and runs the Japanese literary journal MONKEY and its offspring, MONKEY New Writing from Japan.
+He has translated Paul Auster, Rebecca Brown, Stuart Dybek, Brian Evenson, Laird Hunt, Kelly Link, and Steven Millhauser, among many others.
+Recent translations include Paul Auster’s 4321, Jonathan Swift’s Gulliver’s Travels, and Through the Looking-Glass by Lewis Carroll.
 He is professor emeritus at the University of Tokyo.

 Illustration Credit: Satomi Shimabukuro